 We feed off of each other

-We can share our endorphins
+We can share our endorphns

-Doll steak!
+Doll steak

-Test meat!
+Test meat

-Look on the bright side is suicide
+Look on the bright side, suicide

-Lost eyesight I'm on your side
+Lost eyesight, I'm on your side

 Angel left wing, right wing, broken wing

-Lack of iron and/or sleeping
+Lack of iron and or sleeping

-I own my own pet virus
+I won my own pet virus

 I get to pet and name her